maxammann/blog/content/posts/2021-01-05-keeping-secret-safe.md

 Each QR code should be printed on a separate page.
 This makes it easier to scan them.

 I think I also covered all of my initial goals.
 The encrypted keys are now stored on paper and can be decrypted by `t` people even if I love my memory.
 The tools used are also so common that it is easy to do this on an air gapped laptop.

+**Disclaimer: Please test your backup procedure multiple times.
+This means print your secrets and then test whether you can reconstruct your key and have access.
+I know it is tedious, but a backup which does not work is worthless!**